monome/docs/crow/druid.md

 On Windows 7, druid may be unable to connect with crow.
 Try using Zadig (instructions [here](/docs/crow/update/#windows)) to install the "USB Serial (CDC)" driver instead of the "WinUSB" driver.

-## loading druid
+## running druid

-Let's load up `druid` to test if everything works as expected.
 With crow connected to your device with USB and your modular case turned on, execute:

 ```bash
 druid